 Ray Tracing rendering

 One technique for working with lighting and a helpful rendering technique is ray tracing.
 With it, you can set up a very natural lighting effect that mimics how natural lighting works.
 For example, this method adjusts light based on the principle of diffusion (refraction of a light beam) and reflection, and also uses effects such as soft shadows.
-Usually, this method is applied for commercial purposes like advertising and product presentation.
+Usually, this method is applied for commercial purposes.

 Pros: